 At the start of each project, we consider how to determine whether the proposed reform will contribute to the long term interests of energy consumers.
 We focus our assessment on the relevant components of the energy objectives, as well as considering issues such as implementation and principles of good regulatory practice.
-An outline of the criteria we choose from is set out in our guide to the energy objectives (page 3).
+An outline of the criteria we choose from is set out in chapter 2.

-As part of this process, for each project we will consider the impact of the proposed reform on the ability to meet the relevant emission reduction targets (identified in accordance with section A.2 above).
+As part of this process, for each project we will consider the impact of the proposed reform on the ability to meet the relevant emission reduction targets (identified in accordance with appendix A.2 above).